-Session one and session two span different phases from early in life and career, to experienced and those at or in retirement, discussing how to make the most of what you earn, spend, and save at every phase of life.
+Session one and session two span empower women, from new careers to experienced, and to those approaching or in retirement, to be engaged in your finances.
+We will discuss how to make the most of what you earn, spend, and save and how to be independent.

 Writing As A Life Tool

 Women need an opportunity to express themselves and writing can be a powerful tool.
 Writing helps us define, clarify, and demystify what we didn’t know we knew, and build confidence.
 This workshop will emphasize the power of each person’s distinct voice through writing.
 Whether interested in writing for an audience or for one’s personal exploration, we will explore the validity in both and why using writing as a life tool makes sense.

 Thawing the “Chilly Climate:” The Female Presence in the Visual Arts

 This illustrated presentation will introduce contemporary women artists and discuss women’s leadership in the arts as collectors and museum directors, providing evidence that women are active participants in all aspects of the art world.

 Life isn’t a matter of milestones, but of moments, Rose Kennedy once said.
 When we think of life’s destination, it is often seen as an endpoint.
 However, the many things we do and experience along the way shows us what kind of person we become.
 Engage in our conversation about life’s journey and the ways in which it defines who we are, rather than what we are.